gmsv07/SOEN-6841/README.md

-SOFTWARE PROJECT MANAGEMENT (SOEN) 6841
+SOFTWARE PROJECT MANAGEMENT 6841
+#SOEN 6841 - FALL 2024

 All the class assignment/activities/projects are uploaded here!!!